Sodium (Na) in Blood Test

 A sodium blood test is done to:

-- Check on the mix of water and certain minerals in the body.
+- Check the water and electrolyte balance of the body.

 - Find the cause of symptoms from low or high levels of sodium.

 - Check on the progress of diseases of the kidneys or adrenal glands.